cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 The fields `observedGeneration` and `generation` described above will ensure that once a Database has been reconciled to its defined `generation`, it will not be re-applied by the instance manager.
-Therefore, your manual changes will not be rolled back accidentally.
+Therefore, your manual changes will not be rolled back inadvertently.

 !!!
 Note
     A Database manifest is applied to the fullest.
 A field included in a manifest may override a value that had been written previously on the database in Postgres

-The choice is yours to make alterations on your databases via Database manifests or using other mechanisms.
+CloudNativePG gives you the flexibility to make alterations on your databases via Database manifests, via direct changes, or mixing matching to fit your use case.